yousean-ai/UGS/Software-comparison.md

 To be able to build your own CNC machine you need three softwares for your tool chain:
-1. CAM - A software on your computer to draw or design the model and generate GCode files with machine code.
+1. CAD/CAM - A software on your computer to draw or design the model and generate GCode files with machine code.
 2. Gcode sender - A software that will connect to your hardware controller and send files or commands to it.
 3. CNC controller - A firmware and hardware that will control the motion of the stepper motors based on Gcode commands

-## CAM - Computer Aided Manufacturing
+## CAD/CAM
 Gcode is a CNC machine programming language.
-To generate such instructions you could write the code yourself ([code reference](http://linuxcnc.org/docs/html/gcode.html)) or use a CAM-software which generates it from a 3D or 2D model.
+To generate such instructions you could write the code yourself ([code reference](http://linuxcnc.org/docs/html/gcode.html)) or use a CAD/CAM-software which generates it from a 3D or 2D model.
 Here is a list with different softwares and their support for different file formats.

 | Name                                                           | OS    | License     | Supported controllers | DWG | STL | Gcode | SVG |